PostHog/posthog.com/contents/blog/product-survey-questions.md

 Targeting users using PostHog's [surveys feature](/docs/surveys/manual) is easy because it connects to user identification you set up for product analytics.
 This means you can target users based on their properties, connect survey responses to real usage data, and get session replays of those same users using your product.

-## How to write good product survey questions
+## The 5 principles of good product survey questions

 Once you have your goal, it's time to write your question(s).
 These are the five principles of good survey questions: